magicleap/SuperGluePretrainedNetwork/README.md

 ./match_pairs.py --resize 1600 --superglue outdoor --max_keypoints 2048 --nms_radius 3 --resize_float
 ```

-You can provide your own list of pairs `--pairs_list` for images contained in `--data_dir`.
+You can provide your own list of pairs `--input_pairs` for images contained in `--input_dir`.
 Images can be resized before network inference with `--resize`.
 If you are re-running the same evaluation many times, you can use the `--cache` flag to reuse old computation.
 </details>

 ### Test set pair file format explained